LLC vs S-Corp for Taxes

 Advantages

-- Can elect S-Corp taxation later
+- Can elect S-Corp taxation later (Form 2553) without forming a new entity

 Disadvantages

-- All profits subject to self-employment tax (15.3%)
+- ALL net profits subject to self-employment tax (15.3%) — this is the biggest disadvantage

-- Limited life in some states
+- Less established legal precedent than corporations in some states

 Best For

-- • New businesses with uncertain profitability
+- • New businesses with uncertain or variable profitability

-- • Businesses with net income under $40,000
+- • Businesses with net income under $40,000-$50,000 (where S-Corp compliance costs exceed SE tax savings)

 Advantages

-- Only salary subject to payroll taxes
+- Only salary portion is subject to FICA (Social Security + Medicare) taxes

 Disadvantages